nim-lang/Nim/doc/manual.md

 Func
 ----

-The `func` keyword introduces a shortcut for a `noSideEffect`:idx: proc.
+The `func` keyword introduces a shortcut for a `noSideEffect`:idx: procedure.

   ```nim
   func binarySearch[T](a: openArray[T]; elem: T): int